bulletin126/odin-landing-page-project/README.md

 # odin-landing-page-project

-This is my attempt at the Odin landing oage project
+This is my attempt at the Odin landing page project